Kartones/finished-games/README.md

 No detailed instructions are provided on how to work with fetched items, but don't worry about your existing catalog, fetched data always goes to different tables and must be manually imported into the catalog to avoid overriding things by mistake.

-When using the Admin site to browse fetched items, there are custom convenience *Actions* available, like marking as hidden.
+When using the Admin site to browse fetched items, there are custom convenience *Actions* available, like marking as hidden or importing to the main catalog.

 ## Development